Flying Spares’ 10 steps to perfect garaging

 Filling up before garaging has long been advised to prevent moisture build-up inside the tank and stop seals from drying out.
 Now there’s a new problem: E10 fuel issues.
 As detailed in our “Increased Ethanol Content In Petrol,” feature, Increased Ethanol Content In Petrol: The Effects It Has On Classic Cars Whilst Left In Storage

 Classic vehicles put away for winter are prime candidates.
 For example, ethanol can absorb water and attract bacteria, leading to corrosion in metallic components and the breakdown of rubber and plastic components.
 Further still, it can start a chain reaction that will create acidic molecules.
-E10 complainant fuel hoses are available and fuel additives can also help prevent the deterioration of components.
+E10 compliant fuel hoses are available and fuel additives can also help prevent the deterioration of components.
 Read more about the products we offer to combat ethanol issues.
 E10 Fuel - What Should You Look Out For

 8 Rodent control